nanxstats/nanx.me/content/_index.md

 description: "Personal website of Nan Xiao; 肖楠的个人网站"
 ---

-I am a statistician working at [Merck](https://www.merck.com/).
+I am a statistician from [Merck & Co.](https://www.merck.com/) I work in the Methodology Research group led by [Keaven M. Anderson](https://keaven.github.io/).
-My work is at the intersection of statistical methodology research and software architecture innovation.
+My focus is at the intersection of statistical methodology research and software architecture innovation.

 My research interests include sparse linear models,